kennethclng/nginx-2420/README.md

 **Check if the `nginx` service is running by typing `systemctl status nginx`.**

 ## Step 4: create a new directory as our project root
+We need to create a directory to contain the HTML content we want to host.
+**Navigate to the root folder by typing `cd /`.**
+`/` is the root folder.

+In this specific location, make the directories.
+**Type `sudo mkdir -p /web/html/nginx-2420`.**
+`mkdir` is the command used to create new directories.
+The `-p` option creates parent directories as long as no errors are detected.
+This will allow us to do this all in one command instead of creating the web directory, then the html directory inside of it, and then the nginx-2420 directory inside of that.

+You can name the final directory something other than `nginx-2420`.